 - Directorships, including non-executive directorships held in private companies or PLCs (with the exception of those of dormant companies).

 - Ownership or part-ownership of private companies, businesses or consultancies likely or potentially seeking to do business with the NHS.

 - Majority or controlling shareholdings (more than 5%) in organisations likely or possibly seeking to do business with the CCG.

 - A position of authority in a charity or voluntary organisation in the field of health and social care.

 - Any connection with a voluntary or other organisation contracting for NHS services.

 - Research funding/grants that may be received by an individual or their department.

 - Any other role or relationship which the public could perceive would impair or otherwise influence the individual’s judgment or actions in their role within the CCG, whether such interests are those of the individual themselves or of a family member, close friend or other acquaintance of the individual.

-The registers for the CCG are detailed below.
 In line with NHS England guidance these are refreshed every three months.